Subwords as Skills: Tokenization for Sparse-Reward Reinforcement Learning: Method

+After discretizing the action space (if continuous), we can relabel our demonstrations so that trajectories consist of ``strings'' of action tokens.
+Then, we can run BPE~\citep{gage94} with a large final vocabulary size on these strings to extract skills.

-If we stopped after merging to a maximum size, the final vocabulary would contain the intermediate subwords that make up the longest units.
-In the context of NLP, this redundancy may not be particularly detrimental.
-In reinforcement learning, however, redundancy in the action space of a new policy will result in similar actions competing for probability mass, making exploration and optimization more difficult.
+As it runs, BPE keeps all intermediate subwords that make up the longest units.
+In the context of language, this redundancy may not be particularly detrimental.
+However, in reinforcement learning redundancy in the action space of a policy will result in a large number of similar actions that compete for probability mass, making exploration and optimization difficult.
+Thus, we prune the BPE vocabulary to a much smaller size.